jencampbell/jencampbell.github.io/_pages/publications.md

 - Paul Gries, Jennifer Campbell, Daniel Zingaro and Thomas Fairgrieve.
 2019.
 Poetry Form Checker.
 In the Proceedings of the Western Canadian Conference on Computing Education.
 21:1-21:1.
 - Michelle Craig, Andrew Petersen, and Jennifer Campbell.
 2019.
 Answering the Correct Question.
 In the Proceedings of the ACM Conference on Global Computing Education.
 72-77.
 - Jennifer Campbell, Andrew Petersen, and Jacqueline Smith.
 2019.
 Self-paced Mastery Learning CS1.
 In the Proceedings of the 50th ACM Technical Symposium on Computer Science Education, Minnesota, MN, USA.
 955-961.
-- Yifei Dong, Michelle Craig, and Jennifer Campbell.
-2019.
-Evaluating the Effect of Follow-up Questions in an Online Exercise.
-To Appear in the Proceedings of the 50th ACM Technical Symposium on Computer Science Education, Minnesota, MN, USA.
-Abstract only.
 - Marcus Law, Paula Veinot, Jennifer Campbell, Michelle Craig, and Maria Mylopoulos.
 2018.
 Computing for Medicine: Can We Prepare Medical Students for the Future?
 Academic Medicine.
 - Jennifer Campbell and Michelle Craig.
 2018.
 Drop-In Help Centres: An Alternative to Office Hours.
 In Proceedings of the 23rd Western Canadian Conference on Computing Education (WCCCE '18).
 9:1--9:6.
 - Jennifer Campbell, Michelle Craig, and Marcus Law.
 2017.
 Computing for Medicine: An Experience Report.
 In Proceedings of the 2017 ACM Conference on Innovation and Technology in Computer Science Education (ITiCSE '17).
 281-286.